 Documentary star urges Ontario to strengthen animal protection

 Tourists line up at a viewing area to see two Marineland attractions, a Killer Whale calf swimnming with its mother and a small pod of Beluga Whales in Niagara Falls, Ont. on Wednesday, July 18, 2001.
-(CP PHOTO/Scott Dunlop)
+(The Canadian Press/Scott Dunlop)

 TORONTO -- The star of an Academy Award-winning documentary on dolphin abuse is urging Ontario to enact laws to protect captive animals, including those at Marineland.

 Ric O'Barry, a former dolphin trainer turned animal activist, is lending his support to Zoocheck Canada and former park employees who allege animals at the Niagara Falls tourist attraction aren't properly cared for.

 Asked how it measured up to other parks he's seen outside Canada, O'Barry, who has not visited Marineland since the 1990s, responded: "Relative to progressive countries, very civilized countries, yeah, Marineland is the worst by far."

 Countries like Guatamala, Brazil and Haiti are ahead of Canada in terms of protection laws for marine mammals, he said.